burtvadr/Portable-Flatpak/README.md

 ```
   * if a desktop file is already included on the $PORTABLE_ROOT just edit the `icon=` on this desktop file so.
   * no need to touch  `~/.local/share/flatpak/exports/share/applications/$APPID` or  `/var/lib/flatpak/exports/share/applications/$APPID`
+## 4.1 Portable folder icon integration

+The portable directory should visually represent the application by automatically applying an icon to the **folder itself** "$PORTABLE_ROOT".

+### Behavior

+At launch or initialization time, the runner selects a single image to represent the portable folder:

+* **Primary source:** any image located at the root of `$PORTABLE_ROOT`
+* **Fallback source:** the application icon exported by the Flatpak runtime at
+  `/$BIN/current/active/export/share/icons/hicolor/scalable/apps/$APPID.svg`

+The selected image is resolved to an absolute path.
+The icon must remain valid after the portable directory is relocated to a different mount point or system.

+### Nautilus integration model

+GNOME Files (Nautilus) supports per-directory custom icons through filesystem metadata.
+The runner applies the resolved image path as the directory’s custom icon so the folder consistently appears with the application icon in Nautilus views (grid, list, sidebar, recent locations).

+The icon assignment is metadata-based and does not modify the directory contents.
+Clearing this metadata restores the default folder appearance.

+### Portability constraints
+* Absolute paths must be recalculated when the portable directory is moved.
+* Icon metadata may be cached by Nautilus; visual updates are not guaranteed to be immediate.

 ### Automating permissions (optional, on by default)